RecipeMD Specification¶

 If

-‘s contents start with an emphasis inline:Run “Parsing an Amount” with
+c‘s contents start with an emphasis inline:Run “Parsing an Amount” with

-set to the emphasis’ contents, and seta
+sset to the emphasis’ contents, and setato the result.Let

-be the remaining contents ofc
+rbe the remaining contents ofcafter the emphasis.

 Else: Let

-be the verbatim contents ofc
+rbe the verbatim contents ofc

 Parse the link: